-Colour converter
+Colour converter.

 How does this converter work?

-This tool instantly translates between the two formats.
-Enter either a hex code or an RGB value, and it outputs the corresponding equivalent.
-There's no need to calculate manually or memorise conversion formulas—just input and get the result.
+There's no need to calculate manually or memorise conversion formulas — just input and get the result.

 How do RGB numbers work?